autonity/docs.autonity.org/content/docs/oracle/install-oracle/_index.md

 We assume that the Autonity Oracle Server will run on a _host_ machine (a VPS or other host that is always-on and persistently available), and a distinct _host_ machine will be used for Autonity Go Client the oracle serves via the WSS endpoint.

 {{< alert title="Note" >}}
-Autonity Oracle Server source code is versioned on a 3-digit `major.minor.patch` versioning scheme, and hosted and maintained in the public GitHub repo [autonity-oracle <i class='fas fa-external-link-alt'></i>] (TO DO - ADD REPO LINK).
+Autonity Oracle Server source code is versioned on a 3-digit `major.minor.patch` versioning scheme, and hosted and maintained in the public GitHub repo [autonity-oracle <i class='fas fa-external-link-alt'></i>] (https://github.com/autonity/autonity-oracle).
 {{< /alert >}}

 ## Requirements